Pokémon: Legacy and influences

 In the 20th century, anime found niche popularity in North America and Europe in series (Astro Boy, Kimba the White Lion, Speed Racer) and films (Akira, Ghost in the Shell).
 (Note: Attributed to multiple references:) The Pokémon TV series and films marked a breakthrough for anime, contributing to its growing worldwide success at the turn of the 21st century.
 (Note: Attributed to multiple references:) For some children, Pokémon was their introduction to 'Japanimation', serving as a "gateway" to other anime, manga, and Japanese culture in general.
 Pokémon: The First Movie became one of the most successful Japanese animated films in history.
 After Princess Mononoke, Pokémon: The First Movie became the second anime film to open at mainstream cinemas in the West, as opposed to the usual art house venues.
 Pioneering anime importer John Ledford noted that Pokémon underscored the commercial potential of anime, thus making it interesting from a business perspective.

-In the field of video games, the main Pokémon series became the paradigm of the monster-taming game.
-While not the first to use this concept, the Pokémon games became so synonymous with it that later titles involving catching and training monsters, RPGs or not, were inevitably compared to Pokémon.
-Examples of this include Dragon Warrior Monsters (1998), (Note: Attributed to multiple references:) Robopon Sun and Star (1998), Spectrobes (2007), (Note: Attributed to multiple references:) Invizimals (2009), (Note: Attributed to multiple references:) Monster Crown (2021), (Note: Attributed to multiple references:) and Palworld (2024).
-(Note: Attributed to multiple references:)

 The success of Pokémon encouraged companies to look for other popular Japanese properties that might be localized for Western markets.
-The importing of at least three similar franchises were confirmed by business executives to have been (partly) inspired by Pokémon: Yu-Gi-Oh!, Digimon, and Monster Rancher.
+The importing of at least three similar franchises was confirmed by business executives to have been (partly) inspired by Pokémon: Yu-Gi-Oh!, Digimon, and Monster Rancher.
 The import of Cardcaptor Sakura (as Cardcaptors) might also have been prompted by Pokémon.